dotnet/csharplang/proposals/target-typed-new.md

     ;
 ```

-There is a new *object creation conversion* that is an implicit conversion from expression, that exists from a *target_typed_new* to every type.
+A *target_typed_new* expression does not have a type.
+However, there is a new *object creation conversion* that is an implicit conversion from expression, that exists from a *target_typed_new* to every type.
 It is an error for this conversion to be applied unless the type being converted to is
 - a `struct` type; or
 - a `class` type; or
 - a `delegate` type; or